Karenna Gore: Professional career

 After law school, Gore worked briefly as an associate with the law firm Simpson Thacher & Bartlett in New York City.
 She left that job to work in the non-profit sector as director of community affairs for the Association to Benefit Children (ABC), and as a volunteer in the legal center of Sanctuary for Families.

 After graduating from Union Theological Seminary in 2013, Gore was asked to lead the Union Forum, a platform for theological scholarship to engage with civic discourse and social change.
 In 2014, she organized "Religions for the Earth," a conference held in conjunction with the 2014 United Nations Climate Summit.
 Religions for the Earth brought together more than 200 religious and spiritual leaders to redefine the climate crisis "as an urgent moral imperative."

 Based on the success of this conference, Gore founded the Center for Earth Ethics (CEE) at Union Theological Seminary the following year.
 CEE "bridges the worlds of religion, academia, politics, and culture to discern and pursue the necessary changes to stop ecological destruction and create a society that values life."
 She is CEE's executive director and is an ex officio faculty member of The Earth Institute at Columbia University.

-She serves on the boards of the Association to Benefit Children, Pando Populus, the Sweetwater Cultural Center, and Riverkeeper.
+She serves on the boards of the Association to Benefit Children, Pando Populus, and Riverkeeper.
 She is also an expert in the United Nations’ Harmony with Nature Knowledge Network.